36 Examples of Strong Thesis Statement | 4 Steps Guide

 Other aspects to consider about a thesis are the type, objective, and target audience of the essay.
 As earlier discussed, the thesis can be argumentative, analytical, personal, or expository.
 The type will often influence the purpose and the general tone of the paper.

-For example, in an argumentative thesis, its purpose will generally persuade the audience that how the author’s claim(s) is justified.
+In an argumentative thesis, its purpose will generally persuade the audience that how the author’s claim(s) is justified.
 In addition, the audience influences the tone and other techniques of writing, such as jargon.

 Follow a rigid structure